 View this post on Instagram

 Bullet Time it's a “matrix” like visual effect, usual accomplish with an array of synchronized cameras.
 This one is just one! 🤗 how?
 Check out my YouTube channel soon! #gear360 #360 #friends #photography #bullettime #youtube #channel #youtuber #tutorial #ambitious #successful #videotutorial

-In Insta360 defense, it’s much easier use the One 360 camera that uses the impressive six-axis image stabilization and it’s app to make this “bullet time” as its philosophy of “shoot first, point later” instead of rigid selfie stick and some editing.
+In Insta360 defense, it’s much easier use the One 360 camera that uses the impressive six-axis image stabilization and it’s the app to make this “bullet time” as its philosophy of “shoot first, a point later” instead of rigid selfie stick and some editing.

-In the most important thing to create this effect is to keep the camera horizontally while spinning around, in this case I did use a strong selfie stick and a handle.
+In the most important thing to create this effect is to keep the camera horizontally while spinning around, in this case, I did use a strong selfie stick and a handle.
 Use the highest frame rate as possible, 60 fps (like my Gear 360) is good but 120 fps, or more, is the ideal.

 The magic of this is GoPro like cameras can do time bullet visual as well.
-But a narrow angle of view compared to the unlimited angle of a 360 camera…
+But a narrow-angle of view compared to the unlimited angle of a 360 camera…

 If you have a ball head and a handle you are ready to go!